kennytilton/matrix/js/matrix/readme.md

    section({class: "main",
             hidden: cF( c => Todos.empty)})
 ```
 What moves `empty` between true and false?
-We start with the inocuous first line of `app.js`:
+We start with the innocuous first line of `app.js`:
 ```javascript
 const Todos = Todo.loadAllItems();
 ```